ade-mola/internship-application-fullstack/README.md

 ## What is it?

-Using Cloudflare Workers, you'll deploy an application that will randomly send users to one of two webpages.
-This project will teach you how to write applications with the Cloudflare Workers API, manage and develop them using the command-line tool Wrangler, and deploy them to the free workers.dev deployment playground.
+Using Cloudflare Workers and command-line tool, Wrangler, I deployed an application that will randomly send users to one of two webpages.

 ## Useful Links